BigCommerce Holdings Inc. (BIGC) Beta Value: Understanding the Market Risk

 BIGC) stock’s latest price update

-BigCommerce Holdings Inc. (NASDAQ: BIGC)’s stock price has decreased by -19.24 compared to its previous closing price of 11.33.
-Nevertheless, the company has seen a -18.38% plunge in its stock price over the last five trading sessions.
+BigCommerce Holdings Inc. (NASDAQ: BIGC)’s stock price has increased by 6.98 compared to its previous closing price of 9.74.
+Despite this, the company has experienced a 13.88% gain in its stock price over the last five trading sessions.

 BIGC’s Market Performance

-BIGC’s stock has fallen by -18.38% in the past week, with a monthly drop of -23.43% and a quarterly rise of 12.41%.
-The volatility ratio for the week is 6.01% while the volatility levels for the last 30 days are 5.64% for BigCommerce Holdings Inc. The simple moving average for the last 20 days is -21.96% for BIGC stock, with a simple moving average of -35.01% for the last 200 days.
+BigCommerce Holdings Inc. (BIGC) has experienced a 13.88% rise in stock performance for the past week, with a -17.24% drop in the past month, and a 20.60% rise in the past quarter.
+The volatility ratio for the week is 7.02%, and the volatility levels for the past 30 days are at 6.11% for BIGC.
+The simple moving average for the last 20 days is -5.31% for BIGC stock, with a simple moving average of -25.19% for the last 200 days.

 Analysts’ Opinion of BIGC